zeugmaster/macadamia/fix_archive_errors.md

 # Fix for Archive Build Errors in Messages Extension

-## The Problem
+## The Problem(s)
-Your Messages extension fails during Archive builds because it's missing Swift Package dependencies that the shared code requires.
+1. **Missing Swift Package Dependencies**: Your Messages extension is missing critical package dependencies
+2. **Xcode File Location Quirk**: After moving files to work around an Xcode quirk, the project file needs path updates
+3. **Wrong Assets Catalog**: Messages extension was referencing the main app's Assets.xcassets instead of its own
+4. **Missing Custom Colors**: Custom colors (successGreen, failureRed) were not available in Messages extension

 ## Root Cause (UPDATED)
 While the shared files have their target membership set correctly, the Messages extension is **missing critical Swift Package dependencies**: